MayTerm 2016 Program Dates

-In 2015, there are nearly 50 courses held on the Dallas campus, all taught by regular SMU faculty members or adjunct professors.
+In 2015, there were nearly 50 courses held on the Dallas campus, all taught by regular SMU faculty members or adjunct professors.
 MayTerm courses are separate, and in addition to, the course load you carry during the fall and spring semesters, and are offered at a discounted tuition rate.

 - Accelerate degree completion or stay on track for graduation (in four years)

 - Fulfill university curriculum (UC) or general education (GEC) requirements

 - Work toward a second major or minor, or take an elective